Krisztiaan/koki2/PLAN.md

 ## 6. Open questions to resolve with you (before next implementation sprint)

-1. For L0.2 positive+negative: should the gradient point to the nearest source (good or bad), or only the nearest *good* source?
+1. For L0.2 positive+negative: should we add an explicit “hazard smell” channel (nursing-scheduled cue strength), or keep valence ambiguity until L1.1?
 2. Do we want sensory gating to remain an **environment-side nursing** factor only, or also become an **agent-evolvable developmental program** (genome controls schedule parameters)?
 3. Next L1 pressure to prioritize: observation noise/intermittency, or simple obstacles?